dovecot/documentation/docs/core/plugins/listescape.md

 * The `/` character is disallowed on POSIX systems.

-This plugin allows you to use all of these characters, as long as the virtual separator (i.e. what is set by the [[setting,separator]] setting and used as such by the IMAP protocol) is changed to something else, which means that the plugin does **not** make it possible to use the virtual separator in folder names.
+This plugin allows you to use all of these characters, as long as the virtual separator (i.e. what is set by the [[setting,namespace/separator]] setting and used as such by the IMAP protocol) is changed to something else, which means that the plugin does **not** make it possible to use the virtual separator in folder names.

 The characters are escaped to the mailbox name as `\NN` hex codes.